JujuAdams/protect-your-savefiles/README.md

 `HMAC-SHA1(Key, Message)  =  SHA1((Key' ^ OuterPadding) |+| SHA1((Key' ^ InnerPadding) |+| Message))`

-|+| means concatenation (i.e. sticking one thing onto the end of another) and ^ means a bitwise XOR operation.
+`|+|` means concatenation (i.e. sticking one thing onto the end of another) and `^` means a bitwise XOR operation.

 We don't need to know exactly what this means to use it, fortunately!
-Let's focus in on the important details of this algorithm:

-1) The HMAC function takes two inputs - a "key" and the message we want to protect;
-2) It returns a hash made using the SHA1 algorithm, just like before.
+Let's focus in on the important details of this algorithm: The HMAC function takes two inputs - a "key" and the message we want to protect, and it returns a hash made using the SHA1 algorithm, just like before.

 This means that we can drop this HMAC system into the savefile code we wrote up above with only a couple changes.
 This is extremely convenient.
 All we need to do is replace our hashing function with an HMAC variant, and then provide a key for the HMAC function.
 In our case, a key can be a string of any length.
 The key should never ever change - the key has to be the same so that we can verify savefiles in the future.